PureStorage-OpenConnect/py-pure-client/docs/quick_start.rst

 Authentication
 --------------

-This section documents the instantiation of valid, working Pure1 and FlashArray clients required to subsequently call other client methods.
+This section documents the instantiation of valid, working Pure1, FlashArray, and FlashBlade clients required to subsequently call other client methods.

 FlashArray Client